ohmtech-rdi/eurorack-blocks/documentation/max/first.md

 2. Give it a position, first is on the horizontal axis, and second is on the vertical axis.
    Note that both have units, with `hp` being the Eurorack HP for convenience.
    Since half of 12HP is 6HP, this will place the pot at the horizontal center in the module
-3. Let's give it a style, which here is the knob style. `rogan.6ps` is the name of the knob used in many Mutable Instruments and Make Noise modules
+3. Let's give it a style, which here is the knob style. `rogan, xlarge` is the style of the knob used in many Mutable Instruments and Make Noise modules
 4. Give it an optional label, which will be printed on the front panel aluminum